-where $\Delta_i=\mu^*-\mu_i$, $A_t$ denotes the arm chosen at round $t$, and $n_i(t)=\sum_{s=1}^t \mathbbm 1\{A_s=i\}$ denotes the number of times that arm $i$ has been pulled up to round $t$.
+where $\Delta_i=\mu^*-\mu_i$ and $n_i(t)=\sum_{s=1}^t 1\{A_s=i\}$ denotes the number of times that arm $i$ has been chosen up to round $t$.
 A sequential decision-making policy that minimizes the cumulative regret has to handle the trade-off between exploration and exploitation.

-Many algorithms have been proposed with guarantees on the cumulative regret for the standard multi-armed bandit problem, among which upper confidence bound (UCB) and Thompson sampling are two popular ones.
-The sequential decision rule of UCB algorithm for normally distributed rewards \cite{auer2002MAB} takes the format
+Many algorithms have been proposed for the standard MAB problem with theoretical guarantees on cumulative regret, among which upper confidence bound (UCB) methods and Thompson sampling are two of the most widely studied.
+For normally distributed rewards, the UCB decision rule~\cite{auer2002MAB} takes the form

-where $\hat\mu_i$ is an estimate of the expected reward, $\hat\sigma_i^2$ is an estimate of the variance of $\hat\mu_i$, and $c>0$ is a constant.
-Under the basic causal bandit setting, only experimental data will be obtained at each round of intervention and the two estimates $\hat\mu_i$ and $\hat\sigma_i$ are simply the mean and standard deviation of the sample mean of $Y$ under $\{do(X_i=x_i)\}$, respectively.